Up to 35% off Raised Beds

 If you notice that your hydrangea is drooping in a pot, it may not have enough room to grow!
 Just transplant it into a larger pot.

-If you have been keeping your hydrangea in a container and notice drooping, this is a good sign that your plant needs a bigger pot.
-They are vigorous rooters because of their desire for water.
+If you’ve been growing your hydrangea in a container and start to see drooping, it’s likely a sign that your plant needs a larger pot.
+Hydrangeas have vigorous root systems due to their high water needs.

 How to Fix